tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - Integration
 		 - See the
  - Set tone
+	 - Hostile, Arid, bursting with life
+	 - Biodiversity
 		 - Stalks
-	 - Parasitic grape like vine, large crackly
+		 - Parasitic grape like vine,
+			 - large crackly leaves, smell like cardomom
  - Core puzzle
 	 - What became of the soliders
 	 - What are they now